kaanburaksener/bench/README.md

 # Bench v1.0
 ![Bench Logo](http://bench-kaanburaksener.rhcloud.com/img/bench_logo.png)

-Bench is an android based mobile application that enables its users to find a missing player for their team or to join other users' teams to spend their free time by playing soccer!
-The Bench is specially developed for Twilio.
+Bench is an android based mobile application that enables its users to find a player for their team or to join other users' teams to spend their time by playing soccer!
+Bench is specially developed for Twilio.

 ## Installing

-To install the bench to your android phones:
+To install Bench to your android phones:

-1. Download bench.apk file, which is located inside the apk folder, or from Dropbox ([bench.apk](https://www.dropbox.com/s/cwaglkataoby2bq/bench.apk?dl=0)) to your phones.
+1. Download the bench.apk file, which is located inside the apk folder, or from Dropbox ([bench.apk](https://www.dropbox.com/s/cwaglkataoby2bq/bench.apk?dl=0)) to your phones.
 2. Install the bench.apk file

 ## Requirements

 Android version 5.0 (Lollipop) or a newer version

-## Feautures
+## Features

-* Create a new request for the missing player in your team
+* Create a new request for a player for your team
 * Close the created request
-* Accept or reject the applicants as candidate for the created request
+* Accept or reject the applicants as candidates for the created request
-* Send a chat request to any accepted candidate
+* Send a chat request to accepted candidates
-* Apply an opened request as a candidate of a specific request
+* Apply to an open request as a potential candidate
-* Send a chat request to any request owner, who accepted you as a candidate
+* Send a chat request to any request owner who accepted you as a candidate

 ## Screenshots